Helena Gutteridge: Personal life

-At forty years old, Helena married Oliver Fearn, a twenty-six-year-old poultry farmer, in October 1919.
+At forty years old, Gutteridge married Oliver Fearn, a twenty-six-year-old poultry farmer, in October 1919.
 The couple settled outside of Vancouver, in a rural community named Mount Lehman.
 The area was deprived of electricity and running water.
-Commerce was primarily conducted with paddle-wheel steamboats, but Helena did not experience social isolation.
+Commerce was primarily conducted with paddle-wheel steamboats, but she did not experience social isolation.
 She was looking for calm and peace and spent her days taking care of the farm between 1921 and 1931.
 She enjoyed the sense of a nuclear family found in this community.
 She grew fond of the community and found valuable relationships among the families of farmers surrounding her.

 Even in this rural situation, she was engaged in women's rights and its surrounding issues within society.
 She even founded a branch of the women's institute in Mount Lehman.
-Helena was involved in the literary and debate society of the region.
+Gutteridge was involved in the literary and debate society of the region.
 She enjoyed this community life and hard physical work.
 The couple did not have any children.
 Ollie committed adultery with Rose Dennison, a widow with four children.
 During this era, social standards and legislation served men more advantageously.
-As a result, Helena was humiliated and blamed for not being good enough as a wife to keep her husband loyal.
+As a result, Gutteridge was humiliated and blamed for not being good enough as a wife to keep her husband loyal.
 She did not ask for a divorce, but Oliver petitioned to annul his marriage, saying he did not want to commit bigamy.
-Helena didn't mind the humiliation, and the divorce was granted in 1928.
+Gutteridge didn't mind the humiliation, and the divorce was granted in 1928.
 She took care of the farm for a few more years before heading back to Vancouver in 1932.